monogon-dev/NetMeta/README.md

 - Missing required fields in the config (`incomplete value`, see below).
 - It may take a few minutes for the cluster to converge, especially if downloads are slow.
   It's normal for goflow to be in a `crashloopbackoff` state while it waits for Kafka to exist.

+#### Upgrading

+Repeat the above steps to upgrade NetMeta to the latest version:

+    ./install.sh
+    scripts/build_containers.sh
+    cd deploy/single-node && cue apply ./...

+Do not upgrade to the current main branch unless you're ready to debug NetMeta.
+Instead, wait for the next stable release and read the release notes in case any manual upgrade steps are required.

 #### Configuration